-The leadership at Sodor Financial can then use the risk map to modify the company's portfolio and guide new business.
-Like many firms, Sodor Financial is interested in mitigating high severity / high likelihood risks.
+The leadership at Elemental Financial can then use the risk map to modify the company's portfolio and guide new business.
+Like many firms, Elemental Financial is interested in mitigating high severity / high likelihood risks.
 Adjusting the composition of its portfolio is one way of accomplishing this goal.
-In the same way that ABC Equipment Finance used growth attribution analysis to drive business development, Sodor Financial may require a higher profit margin in order to accept the increased risk inherent to new leases of railroad equipment, while also shifting business development resources towards computer equipment and other verticals.
+In the same way that ABC Equipment Finance used growth attribution analysis to drive business development, Elemental Financial may require a higher profit margin to accept the increased risk inherent to new leases of ships & boats, while also shifting business development resources towards aircraft, mining & oilfield, and other verticals.